-Anca Szilagyi's fiction has been published in Canada, the United States, Turkey, and New Zealand.
-Her book reviews have appeared in Shenandoah and regularly on the Ploughshares blog.
+Anca Szilagyi's fiction appears in Fairy Tale Review, Gastronomica, The Massachusetts Review, Washington City Paper, and elsewhere.
+Her nonfiction appears in Electric Literature, The Rumpus, and Jewish in Seattle.
+Her book reviews appear in Kirkus, Shenandoah, Los Angeles Review, and the Ploughshares blog.
 Born in Queens and raised in Brooklyn, she holds degrees from McGill University, Columbia University, and the University of Washington.
 Currently, she lives in Seattle, where she teaches creative writing at Richard Hugo House and is working on a collection of short stories and a novel.

 Publications and Prizes

 The Middle of Nowhere: Horror in Rural America (Pill Hill Press, 2010)